 Taking on ChatGPT with a Quiz

 In-class quizzes have long been used to assess student knowledge.
 A single question often suffices.
 What does Shakespeare mean when he says “All the world’s a stage?”
-In your own words, explain how a Boolean search works.

 The popularity of in-class quizzes and writing assignment is on the rise as the value of homework assignments is diminished by ChatGPT, Chegg and other internet resources.
 But the day of asking students to take out a sheet of paper for a quiz or short essay is over.
 Most assessments are delivered online where the same internet concerns exist.